ShoeheyOt/npm_Package_toyProject/README.md

-This is a Toy project, which is task from school
+This is a Toy project from school